-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Sagrantino Rosso and Sagrantino di Montefalco.
-According to a hypothesis that can no longer be verified, the variety was introduced to Umbria in the Middle Ages by Byzantine monks from Greece or by Franciscans from Asia Minor.
-This is also indicated by the name, which is possibly derived from "sacro" (holy).
-According to a hypothesis which is also not verifiable, it is said to be a descendant of the ancient grape variety "Itriola" mentioned by Pliny the Elder (23-79).
-The late ripening vine is susceptible to downy mildew.
-It produces dark ruby red, tannin-rich red wines with aromas of cherries and mulberries, as well as ageing potential with suitability for barrique ageing.
+The origin (parentage) of the presumably very old variety is unknown.
+According to one hypothesis, the variety was introduced to Umbria in the Middle Ages by Byzantine monks from Greece or by Franciscans from Asia Minor.
+This is also suggested by the name, which is possibly derived from "sacro" (holy).
+According to another, unverifiable hypothesis, it is said to be a descendant of the ancient grape variety "Itriola" mentioned by Pliny the Elder (23-79).
+The late-ripening vine is susceptible to fungal diseases such as downy mildew.
+It produces dark ruby-red, tannin-rich red wines with aromas of cherries and mulberries, as well as ageing potential suitable for barrique ageing.